edwardsmoses/edwardsmoses.com/_data/blog/2022-10-16-creating-browser-extensions-with-react-and-typescript.md

 path: /creating-browser-extension-using-react-and-typescript-with-plasmo-framework
 date: 2022-10-16T11:12:18.502Z
 title: Creating a Browser Extension using React and Typescript - with the Plasmo Framework
+metaDescription: How to get started creating a Browser extension using React and Typescript.
+The Plasmo Framework helps you to build extensions with ease using React.
 thumbnail: /assets/edwards_browser_extensions.png
 ---